mnlevy1981/SE1_questions/README.md

 This repository contains a dataset:
 - SST_and_CO2FLUX.nc

-and a Jupyter Notebook that loads these data and performs some computation:
+And a Jupyter Notebook that loads these data and performs some computation:
 - Assignment.ipynb

 Please address the questions in the notebook and plan to walk us through your response on the video.